dylan-lang/opendylan/documentation/intro-dylan/source/methods-generic-functions.rst

 =================

 A :term:`generic function` represents zero or more similar methods.
-Every method created by means of :drm:`define method <define_method>` is automatically :term:`contained` within the generic function of the same name.
+Every method created by means of :drm:`define method` is automatically :term:`contained` within the generic function of the same name.
 For example, a programmer could define three methods named ``display``, each of which acted on a different data type: